figtools/figgy.docs/deployment/index.md

 <br/>![Bastion Auth]({{ '/docs/assets/images/deployment/bastion-auth.png' | relative-url }})<br/>

 There is no limit to the number of accounts you can integrate with your Bastion account.
-Users will be provided a single long-lived AWS Keypair to authenicate with the bastion account.
-From there, MFA can be enabled and they will need to input an MFA token to generate temporary sessions other accounts.
+Users will be provided a single long-lived AWS Keypair to authenticate with the bastion account.
+From there, MFA can be enabled and user will will be required input an MFA token when generating temporary sessions other accounts.
 [Sign me up!](/docs/deployment/bastion.html)
 <br/>
 <br/>